-Parameter Description Specifies various protocols used for wireless transmission. $2.4~\mathrm{GHz}$ Wi-Fi network supports the $802.11b/\mathrm{g/n}$ Mixed and $802.11b/\mathrm{g/n/ax}$ Mixed modes.
-802.11b/g/n: Indicates that devices compliant with the IEEE 802.11b or IEEE 802.11g protocol, and devices working at 2.4 GHz and compliant with the IEEE 802.11n can connect to the 2.4 GHz Wi-Fi network of the router.
-Network Mode 802.11b/g/n/ax: Indicates that devices compliant with the IEEE 802.11b or IEEE 802.11g protocol, and devices working at 2.4 GHz and compliant with the IEEE 802.11i or IEEE 802.11ax protocol can connect to the 2.4 GHz Wi-Fi network of the router.
-5 GHz Wi-Fi network supports the 802.11a/n Mixed, 802.11a/n/ac Mixed and 802.11a/n/ac/ax Mixed modes.
+Parameter Description Specifies various protocols used for wireless transmission.
+2.4 GHz Wi-Fi network supports the 802.11b/g/n Mixed and 802.11b/g/n/ax Mixed modes.
+802.11b/g/n: Indicates that devices compliant with the IEEE 802.11b or IEEE 802.11g protocol, and devices working at 2.4 GHz and compliant with the IEEE 802.11n can connect to the 2.4 GHz WiFi network of the router. • 802.11b/g/n/ax: Indicates that devices compliant with the IEEE 802.11b or IEEE 802.11g protocol, and devices working at 2.4 GHz and compliant with the IEEE 802.11n or IEEE 802.11ax protocol can connect to the 2.4 GHz Wi-Fi network of the router.
+Network Mode 5 GHz WiFi network supports the 802.11a/n Mixed, 802.11a/n/ac Mixed and 802.11a/n/ac/ax Mixed modes.
 802.11a/n: Indicates that devices compliant with the IEEE 802.11a protocol, and devices working at 5 GHz and compliant with the IEEE 802.11n can connect to the router.
-802.11a/n/ac: Indicates that devices compliant with the IEEE 802.11a or IEEE 802.11a protocol, and devices working at 5 GHz and compliant with the IEEE 802.11n can connect to the router.
+802.11a/n/ac: Indicates that devices compliant with the IEEE 802.11a or IEEE 802.11ac protocol, and devices working at 5 GHz and compliant with the IEEE 802.11n can connect to the router.
 802.11a/n/ac/ax: Indicates that devices compliant with the IEEE 802.11a or IEEE 802.11ac protocol, and devices working at 5 GHz and compliant with the IEEE 802.11n or IEEE 802.11ax protocol can connect to the router.
-6 GHz Wi-Fi network supports the 802.11ax mode.
-802.11ax: Indicates that devices working at 6 GHz and compliant with the IEEE 802.11ax can connect to the router.
 Specifies the channel in which the Wi-Fi network works.
 Channel By default, the wireless channel is Auto , which indicates that the router selects a channel for the Wi-Fi network automatically.
 You are recommended to choose a channel with less interference for better wireless transmission efficiency.
 You can use a third-party tool to scan the Wi-Fi signals nearby to understand the channel usage situations.

 Parameter Description Specifies the bandwidth of the wireless channel of a Wi-Fi network.
 Please change the default settings only when necessary. • 20MHz: Indicates that the channel bandwidth used by the router is 20 MHz. • 40MHz: Indicates that the channel bandwidth used by the router is 40 MHz.
 Bandwidth 20/40MHz: Specifies that a router can switch its channel bandwidth between 20 MHz and 40 MHz based on the ambient environment.
-This option is available only at 2.4 GHz. • 80MHz : Indicates that the channel bandwidth used by the router is 80 MHz.
+This option is available only at 2.4 GHz.
+80MHz: Indicates that the channel bandwidth used by the router is 80 MHz.
 This option is available only at 5 GHz.
 160MHz: Indicates that the channel bandwidth used by the router is 160 MHz.
 This option is available only at 5 GHz.
 20/40/80/160MHz: Specifies that a router can switch its channel bandwidth among 20 MHz, 40 MHz, 80 MHz and 160 MHz based on the ambient environment.
 This option is available only at 5 GHz.
-Enable PSC Specifies whether the Preferred Scanning Channel (PSC) function is enabled.
-When it is enabled, the success rate and stability of Wi-Fi 6E wireless terminals connecting to the router's 6 GHz network will be improved.
-It is enabled by default.

-9.8.2 WPS
+8.8.2 WPS